-The first thing that annoyed me was that it opens with Bella and her mum at the airport, mum saying stuff like how Bella doesn’t have to “do this” (i.e. move) and so on, and it’s followed by Bella’s soliloquies about how she positively hates Forks and hated going there on her summer holidays and the past couple of years, she’s met her dad elsewhere, like in California.
+The first thing that annoyed me was that it opens with Bella and her mum at the airport, mum saying stuff like how Bella doesn’t have to “do this” (i.e. move) and so on, and it’s followed by Bella’s soliloquies about how she positively hates Forks and hated going there on her summer holidays so the past couple of years she’s met her dad elsewhere, like in California.
 Places that aren’t constantly overcast and rainy.
-So as a reader, my reaction is “okay, so she doesn’t have to go there, and she hates the place – WHY THE HELL IS SHE MOVING?!”
-A number of chapters later, we find out that it’s because her stepdad is moving around a lot (professional sportsman) and her mum wants to spend more time with him, and so on.
-So there is an explanation, but it isn’t introduced when it should be, when the reader is wondering if the girl is stupid or something.
-If someone told me I could go and live in, oh, Coventry for instance, but didn’t actually force me, I’d just say “okay, I’ll stay here then, thanks.”
+So as a reader my reaction is “okay, so she doesn’t have to go there, and she hates the place – WHY THE HELL IS SHE MOVING EXACTLY?!”
+A number of chapters later, we find out that it’s because her stepdad is moving around a lot (professional sportsman) and her mum wants to spend more time with him.
+So there is an explanation, but it isn’t introduced when it should be, meaning the reader is left wondering if the girl is stupid or something.
+If someone told me I could go and live in – oh, I don’t know, Coventry or something – but didn’t actually force me, I’d just say “okay, I’ll just stay here then, thanks.”
 Like a normal person.

 I’ve read criticism about gender stereotypes in the book, such as because Bella does all the cooking in the house.
-To begin with, I was okay with it.
+At first, I was okay with it.
 She volunteers to do the cooking because her dad’s not a very good cook at all.
 That’s fine in my book, do what you’re best at.
 It’s later in the book, when he comes home and plops down in the sofa to watch sports and asks her to put the leftover lasagna in the microwave for him that I go “hang on a minute!”
 However inept you are as a cook, you can bloody well nuke your own pre-cooked lasagna and then go watch telly.
 You’re a grown man and you’re not infirm.

-The first introduction to Sparkles is when he and his “siblings” arrive in the school cafeteria and Bella stares at them because they’re all so BOOTIFUW.
-Then she sits next to Sparkles in biology and he acts about as charming as root canal work, and this doesn’t repell her.
-He later changes his mind and begins, instead, to act like a downright psychopath.
+The first introduction to Sparkles is when he and his “siblings” arrive in the school cafeteria and Bella stares at them because they’re all so BYOOTIFUW.
+Then she sits next to Sparkles in Biology and he acts about as charming as having dental surgery, but this doesn’t repel her.
+He later changes his mind and begins, instead, to act like narcissistic stalker.
 He’s charming – but manipulative and threatening.
-He might share the first name of Mr. Rochester (which is why I refuse to refer to Cullen by any other first name than “Sparkles”) but he has more in common with Heathcliff.
+He might share the first name of Mr Rochester (which is why I refuse to refer to Cullen by any other first name than “Sparkles”) but he has more in common with Heathcliff.
 An apt comparison, considering they have a task in school to read Emily Brontë’s Wuthering Heights, which is a book both of them have read before.
 A lot of people have, including Richard Armitage.
 But bringing the Brontës into Meyerverse … I shudder at the thought.
 Not even Charlotte Brontë was into adjectives the way Stephenie Meyer is.

 Speaking of which, we get reminded so often of how Sparkles looks, but what do we know about Bella?
-Hardly anything.
-See image on the right for an illustration.
-And that’s just part of the problem.
+Hardly anything, and that’s just part of the problem.
 The girl has no personality.
-Aside from being Sparkles Cullen’s twu wuv, she’s a nobody, and she doesn’t even try to be someone, let alone herself.
+Aside from being Sparkles Cullen’s twu wuv she’s a nobody, and she doesn’t even try to be someone, let alone herself.
 Her identity is that of “Cullen’s Girlfriend”, not “Bella Swan”.
 Disappointing and BO-RING.